 Comment SQL PLUS.

 In Oracle, the maximum size of BLOB data type is 4 GB.
-In GaussDB, the maximum size of the BLOB data type is 530 MB.
+GaussDB supports the BLOB data type.
+In primary/standby GaussDB 2.7 and later versions, a maximum of 32 TB data can be stored.
+In other versions, a maximum of 1 GB data can be stored.
 If the table column data is beyond the limit, the data change operations (INSERT/UPDATE) fail and an error is thrown.

 BLOB data type